jojawhi/etch/README.md

 ## Known Bugs

   - There is an issue with the grid lines button when it is pressed multiple times and when switching between light and dark mode.
 This has to do with inefficiencies in how the CSS class changes are done in JS.
 The code will need to be refactored to address this.
+  - The shading function doesn't fully work on touch-screen devices yet.
+The cause is known, and it should be addressed when the above refactor is completed.